Mira-13/figure-gen/README.md

 ## Testing

-There are two ways to run the unit tests: using Visual Studio or using Python CLI.

-For Visual Studio, simply open the FigureGenerator.sln file and launch the debugger.

-For Python CLI, the process is a bit more complicated.
 First, set PYTHONPATH to include the root folder of this repository.
 Alternatively, you can install the package via pip, as discussed below.
 Then, you can run test as follows:
 ```
 cd tests